GHULAM-1/teachers-academy/AUTH-SETUP-INSTRUCTIONS.md

 ### 1.1 Create Supabase Project
 1. Go to [supabase.com](https://supabase.com)
 2. Click "New Project"
-3. Choose organization and project name: "teachers-academy"
+3. Choose organization and project name: "teachers-next"
 4. Choose a strong database password
 5. Wait for project to be ready (~2 minutes)